EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 When you don't explicitly set a next cue, it defaults to whatever comes next in the list, but if you do want to explicitly set the next cue, you do it by name not number.

+##### Reentrant and non-reentrant cues
+By default, cues are re-entrant.
+This means you can exit the cue and enter it again directly, resetting it's timer, replaying sounds, etc.

+Non rentrant cues simply silently ignore any commands to re-enter, EXCEPT when the cue becomes active again after being stopped, which always triggers a a re-enter on any cue.

 #### Shortcut Codes